xaxay/poc-mfe-vite/README.md

 ## Introduction

 A proof of concept for a Distributed SPA, enabling separate teams to develop and manage UI components independently.

 It is full-fledged development version that is bases on

 Vite / ImportMaps / HTML / JS / CSS / Vue3 / Vuetify3 / Pinia / ESLint / PlayWrite.

 ## References
-- [Phase-1](https://github.com/xaxay/poc-mfe-pure) pure implementation - no any bundler.
+- [Phase-1](https://github.com/xaxay/poc-mfe-pure) pure implementation without any bundler.

 - [Vue 3](https://vuejs.org/)
 - [Vue Router](https://router.vuejs.org/)